 Principles of management and organizational theory.
 Addresses all functional areas of management, emphasizing key management responsibilities of planning, organizing, controlling, leading, and staffing.
 Also addresses ethical and social responsibilities, change, and global challenges.
-Prerequisite(s); if any: MGT 101 or CMG 103.
+Prerequisite(s); if any: MGT 101 or MGT 103 or SPA 101 or CMG 103.